asbl/miniworldmaker/docs/source/games/maze_game.md

         self.add_costume("wall")
 ```

-* self.add_costume adds a costume.
+`self.add_costume` adds a costume to the token.
 A costume can be based on an image ("player", "wall" - You can ommit file endings like .png or .jpeg) or on a color.

 A color can be a 3-tuple (r,g,b) or an 4-tuple (r,g,b,a).

 ### Create a Tile-Map